Gerjo/paintings/readme.md

  - <faces> <hands> Annotated data provided by me, with the following properties:
    - <x> <y> The center of the annotation rectangle.
 This is relative to the center of the painting. (i.e., some coordinates will be negative);
    - <w> <h> The width and height of the rectangular annotation;
    - <person> A unique number within a painting referring to a person.
-Note that these numbers are not necessarily incremental (During the annotation process I used colors to indicate persons, each color has a unique number);
+Note that these numbers are not necessarily incremental (During the annotation process I used colors to indicate persons (see screenshot below), each color has a unique number);
    - <left> <right> A boolean indicating whether this pertains a left hand or right hand.
 This data is not available for faces.
 Note that some annotations are both left and right hands, this means hands of a single person are significantly overlapping and creating two overlapping annotations would've been too tedious.

 Only paintings with fewer than 5 persons are included.
 Paintings with too small hands are filtered.